djxprice/flownotes/RESTART_GUIDE.md

 ### FlowNotes — Quick Restart Guide

-**Project Status:** ✅ MVP Complete + Rectangle Drawing (November 12, 2025)
+**Project Status:** ✅ MVP Complete + Full Zoom Support (December 6, 2025)

-All core and advanced features are fully implemented and working, including rectangle drawing.
+All core and advanced features are fully implemented and working, including rectangle drawing and full zoom support at all levels (100% to 20%).

 ---